yari-gut/Hello-Squirrel/README.md

 Here's a place for any other notes on the app, it's creation process, or what you learned this unit!

-From this unit, I learned more about how to operate Android studio and the language Kotlin.
+From this unit, I learned more about how to operate Android studio and code with the language Kotlin.
 Moreover, I was able to experiment with the background colors and design through the activity_main.xml file.
+This unit was enjoyable, and it was a great way to begin my Android Development knowledge through this project.

 ## License